The type of cover letter format depends on the situation, keep in mind this is not the same as a cover letter template.

 If the headers are centered, bolded, and size 12 font, make sure that all of them are the same.
 Make sure your contact information appears the same between both documents too.

 Make sure your writing is succinct for both of your job application documents.
 You do not want to drag on when explaining your job responsibilities.
 Keep everything brief and to the point.
 If your experience is in the same industry for the position in which you are applying, then the hiring manager should already know what each job entails.
 The same goes for the introductory paragraph of your resume.
 One paragraph or half a dozen or so bullet points should be enough to capture you as a professional.

-If you need help let us know, we will help you secure interviews and land an excellent position even in a challenging economy!
+If you need help, let us know.
+We can help you secure interviews and land an excellent position even in a challenging economy!